matey-0/Reynard/README.md

 **LibreWolf already has excellent privacy defaults.** Reynard enhances performance and usability, but isn't necessary for privacy beyond a handful of prefs.

+## About Reynard
+I've been hardening my browser for the past two years, starting with Firefox when I was ~14.
+In April of this year, after the Firefox drama around advertising and data collection, I switched to LibreWolf and rebuilt my entire configuration from the ground up.
+I'm 16 now, and Reynard is the result: six months of work built on years of learning about browser internals, privacy trade-offs, and performance optimisations.

+Everything I know came from reading Firefox source documentation, testing configurations, breaking things, learning from projects like Arkenfox and Betterfox, and being part of the privacy community.
+I'm no privacy expert or browser engineer, just interested in & aware of what's out there.

+Reynard has been tested across three hardware platforms (Framework 13, MacBook Air M3, Steam Deck OLED) and refined through daily use.
+The configurations are opinionated and reflect my specific priorities, but they're decently documented so you can understand the trade-offs and adapt them to your needs.

+This is a personal project shared in the spirit of open-source learning.
+If you find it useful, great.
+If you spot improvements or have questions, even better, I'm still learning.

 ## Credits
 ### Core Technologies
 - [LibreWolf](https://librewolf.net/) - Privacy-focused Firefox fork